Official Regulations of the CaYPT

 Adapted from the Official Regulations of the IYPT

 I. Canadian Young Physicists’ Tournament

 The Canadian Young Physicists’ Tournament (CaYPT) is a competition among teams of secondary school students in their ability to solve complicated scientific problems, to present solutions to these problems in a convincing form and to defend them in scientific discussions, called Physics Matches (PM).
 The CaYPT awards outstanding teams and selects outstanding students to represent Canada in the International Young Physicists’ Tournament (IYPT).

 II.
 The Problems of the CaYPT

-The problems of the CaYPT are selected from the 17 IYPT problems that are finalized by International Organizing Committee (IOC).
+The problems of the CaYPT are selected from the 17 IYPT problems that are finalized by the International Organizing Committee (IOC).
 10 of the 17 problems are used in the CaYPT selection rounds.
 The problems are divided into 2 groups of 5 problems.
 Group 1 and Group 2.
 The selection round problems are selected by the CaYPT Organizing Committee (COC).
-The list of CaYPT selection round problems are made public no later than 2 weeks after the release of the IYPT Reference Kit.
+The list of CaYPT selection round problems is made public no later than 2 weeks after the release of the IYPT Reference Kit.

 III.
 The Participants of the CaYPT

 A team is composed of three to five secondary school students.
 Secondary school graduates can participate in the CaYPT in the year of their graduation.
 The participation of university students is not allowed.
 The COC may allow participation of teams of four or three students.
 The composition of the team cannot be changed during the Tournament.
 The team is headed by a Captain who is the official representative of the team during the PMs.

 The team is accompanied by one or two team leaders.
 Team leaders should be over the age of 18.
 They are responsible for the safety and conduct of their accompanying team.

 IV.
 The Jury